Iraqi Air Force: The first 10 years: 1931–1941

-Reconstruction and growth: 1941-1967
+Reconstruction and growth: 1941–1967

 The Anglo-Iraqi War left the RIrAF shattered.
 Several squadrons had all of their aircraft destroyed, while lots of officers and pilots had been killed or had fled to neighbouring countries.
 Due to the destruction of the Flying School's entire aircraft inventory, training of new pilots only restarted six years after the war.
 Flying hours were also limited by the British authorities, which confiscated three of the remaining Gloster Gladiators in March 1942.
 Despite Iraqi attempts to buy some new aircraft, the only ones the British were ready to provide were some worn-out Gladiators: although 30 were delivered between September 1942 and May 1944, most of them were in such a state that they could only be used as sources of spare parts.
 From 1944 to 1947, 33 Avro Ansons were acquired.
 Despite these hurdles, the RIrAF helped put down the 1943 Barzani revolt.
 In late 1946, the Iraqis reached an agreement with the British, under which they would return their surviving Avro Ansons, in exchange for the authorisation to order 30 Hawker Fury F.Mk.1 fighters and two Fury T.Mk.52 two-seat trainers.
 The next year, three de Havilland Doves and three Bristol Freighters were ordered.

 The RIrAF was still recovering from its destruction during the Anglo-Iraqi War when it joined in the war against the newly created state of Israel in the 1948 Arab–Israeli War.
 The air force only played a small role in the first war against Israel.
 From 1948 to 1949 No. 7 Squadron operated Avro Anson training bombers from Transjordan from where they flew several attacks against the Israelis.
-After a series of indiscriminate attacks on Arab capitals, flown by three Boeing B-17s that had been pressed into service by the Israeli Air Force, the governments of Transjordan and Syria demanded that the Iraqis replace their Ansons with Hawker Furies.
+After a series of attacks on Arab capitals, flown by three Boeing B-17s that had been pressed into service by the Israeli Air Force, the governments of Transjordan and Syria demanded that the Iraqis replace their Ansons with Hawker Furies.
 However, only six Furies were sent to Damascus, and they never encountered any Israeli aircraft.
 Moreover, due to the limited amount of cannon ammunition supplied by the British, and the absence of bombs, they were only used for armed reconnaissance.
 In the end, the four surviving aircraft were handed over to Egypt in October 1948.
 Despite these early problems, in 1951 the RIrAF purchased 20 more Fury F.Mk.1s, for a total of 50 F.Mk.1s single-seaters and 2 two-seaters, which equipped No. 1, No. 4 and No. 7 Squadrons.